|

 responsibilities to a committee

-of the new congregation. (a)
+of the new congregation.

-For immigrant fellowships with
+(a) For immigrant fellowships with

 roots in the Reformed Tradition,

-after chosing a Primary Synod
+after they choose a Primary Synod

 (Auburn or Westminster) may